Keep Your Short Game On Par

 The next drill to practice is the ladder drill.
 Place a few tees at intervals of five or ten feet.
 The goal is to hit the ball and get it to stop as close as possible to the tee.

 Start at the closest tee and work your way back to the furthest.
-Once you read the end, work your way back to the closest tee.
+Once you reach the end, work your way back to the closest tee.
 This drill helps train your eye and helps you judge distance.

 The Path Drill

 Many golfers struggle with what is called pushing or pulling the putt off-line.
 This happens when you have an in-to-out or out-to-in swing.
 To test your putt line, place two clubs in straight parallel lines on either side of your ball; make sure the ground is completely flat.
-Leave enough space between the clubs, so your putter fits between them.
+Leave enough space between the clubs so your putter fits between them.

 If the ball hits either of the clubs, your swing is not on the line, and you can work on adjusting accordingly.
 This drill will help you correct your swing to make it as straight as possible.
 Don’t forget to follow through and hold your position at the end.